AI Automation & Implementation

 Modern AI automation sits between rigid rules engines and unconstrained agent theater.
 The strongest systems decompose work into explicit steps, use deterministic checks where possible, and call models when context understanding or flexible language handling adds value.
 That can include intake triage, document extraction, routing, summarization, anomaly explanation, recommendation, and draft generation inside broader operational flows.

-In 2026, good implementations also separate orchestration from execution.
+This year, good implementations also separate orchestration from execution.
 The orchestration layer decides what task is next, what tool is allowed, and what conditions trigger escalation.
 The execution layer handles system actions, model calls, and record updates.
 This keeps automation inspectable, testable, and less likely to wander into a workflow it was never qualified to improvise.

 Common pitfalls and risks we often see